japanninja74/OS_emness_sha256/README.md

 Cryptographic functions like the SHA-256 can be used for a lot of applications, for example to verify the integrity of a message or file, to verify the correctness of a password or to reliably identify a file.
-The key feature that makes the use of SHA algorithms so widespread is that it is almost impossible to get the initial message starting from the digest (the only way is to try out a lot of input messages until the corresponding hash is found).
+The key feature that makes the use of SHA algorithms so widespread is that it is almost impossible to get the initial message starting from the digest (the only way is to try out a lot of input messages until the desired hash is found).

 To learn more about how the algorithm is implemented it is suggested to have a look [here](https://csrc.nist.gov/projects/hash-functions) or [here](http://dx.doi.org/10.6028/NIST.FIPS.180-4).